-“No Service” is one of the very common issues faced by many Android smartphone users and in this article, we are going to share some of the most effective solutions.
+“No Service” is one of the widespread issues faced by many Android smartphone users, and in this article, we are going to share some of the most effective solutions.

-Very often this problem results into not registered on the network and no signal on the Android device.
+This problem often results in not registered on the network and no signal on the Android device.
 Your Android smartphone can often display no service error due to a null IMEI.
 You can also go through the article: How to restore IMEI number and fixed no signal error.
 Most of our readers found a solution by following that article.

 What causes Samsung Galaxy and Android No Service Error

-There are multiple reasons that may cause Android No Service issue.
-Sometimes it occurs because of the radio signal, the radio signal is turned off automatically due to some conflict with the WIFI and GPS which give rise to the mentioned issue.
+Multiple reasons may cause the Android No Service issue.
+Sometimes it occurs because of the radio signal.
+The radio signal is turned off automatically due to some conflict with the WIFI and GPS, which gives rise to the mentioned issue.

 This error can also be caused by some bad apps that interfere with the radio signal.